 You are writing an autobiography on your Numan days, how is that coming along?

-I have been sketching it out and Erik Stein, singer from CULT WITH NO NAME, is helping to guide me through the process.
-It is quite daunting as I want to make it a historic book about my observations and perspective on events, but at the same time entertaining.
+I have been sketching it out and it is quite daunting as I want to make it a historic book about my observations and perspective on events, but at the same time entertaining.

 What has caught the imagination is my close involvement with Gary and the band members during this period from 1979 until 1990 (when I officially left) and it’s interesting writing it now from a very retrospective angle.
 If I had written this at the time, I don’t think it would be good.
 It would probably have been a bit like a diary and that’s the last thing I want it to be.